SimplexDevelopment/SimplexSS/README.md

  A reactive non blocking api for scheduling runnable tasks (called services)

-# Using SimplexSS in your project
+# Adding SimplexSS to your project

  In order to use SimplexSS in your project, you need to add the jitpack repository to your build.gradle or pom.xml file.